huriettic/csharpsdl3portalrenderer/README.md

-Put SDL3.Core.DLL in the lib folder then reference it and put SDL3.DLL with the exe you build.
+Put SDL3.Core.DLL and SDL3.DLL with the exe you build.